wentallout/cult-hunter/README.md

 - `HP` bar: health bar, if it reaches 0 your run ends and you have to try the whole thing again (this game is rogue-like)
 - `DODGE` bar (to replace SHIELD): character will automatically dodge when this bar isn't 0.
 - `STRESS` bar: cult members can cast psychological attacks on player that cause debuff (slow, stun, inaccuracy, damage reduction) when it reach below 0.

-## Basic Gameplay

-- Cult Hunter is a hack n slash game with rogue-like features (`CHARM`)
-- Players will travel through a big tall building (for example like: https://en.wikipedia.org/wiki/Church_of_Scientology), clearing all enemies to get to the next floor.
-After clearing a floor they will receive a buff (charm) to get stronger.
-- Some enemies are tanky and may require long combos.
-They will enter a `STAGGER` stage and you have to land a `FINISHER` on them
-- Roguelike: players receive temporary charms after they clear a stage/floor.
-These `CHARM` will disappear after the stage is over but they're very powerful and will help players survive the brutal difficulty.
-- Loot: enemies will drop weapons that you can pickup and enhance/modify with runes
-- Progression: If player dies, they only lose their "charms" (temporary boost items), they always keep their weapons, skills, levels,...

  ### Unique Combat Mechanics